githubtraining/training-manual/class-outlines/Git-Essentials-Outline.md

 ## Git by Yourself

-- Working locally with Git.
+- Working locally with Git

 ### Git Setup and Configuration